 - pesticides.gov.uk includes a home garden page which allows you access to a database to find out if a pesticide is still legal or not

-- pan-uk.org tells you where you can safely get rid of unused pesticides.
+- https://www.gov.uk/hazardous-waste-disposal tells you what facilities your council offers to safely get rid of unused pesticides.

 An alternative to spraying is to use companion planting.
 The idea is that a plant that is in close proximity to a given crop can aid it either by emitting a smell that repels pests or by attracting insects that will feed on the pests.
 The planting of French Marigolds close to beans to control black fly is arguably the best known idea, and one that is used by a number of plot holders.
 Some say that it is an effective method of control while others have had little success with it.
 The Poached Egg plant flowers over a long period, attracting hoverflies and ladybirds which will both eat aphids.
 It is self-seeding.
 One plot holder plants carrots with onions, summer savory with beans, marigolds and nasturtiums with tomatoes, and sweet peas with beans.
 Here is a useful article on the subject.
 In addition, there are a number of tables which can be found on the Internet that show the “compatibility” between plants: try this one for starters.

 Some plot holders will not spray, preferring organic methods.
 See the Garden Recipes section which includes a number of organic methods of tackling pests and diseases that have been used by plot holders.
 There are several useful websites on organic pest control, including AboutOrganics and GardenAdvice web sites.